overextended/ox_inventory/docs/index.md

 - Inventories are slot-based and items can exist in multiple slots, which can throw off item counting
 - Resources attempting to iterate through inventories in order will not work if a slot is empty

-We are in the process of converting some common [ESX resources](https://github.com/overextended/esx-legacy) to better support our releases.
-Some code is being changed for later reference while a txAdmin recipe is prepared.

-- esx_status: fixed some bugs and rework for oxmysql
-- esx_addoninventory: registers addon_inventory inventories as valid stash targets

 !!! tip "Modifying your framework"
 	We do not provide a guide for manually converting your ESX to support Ox Inventory; instead you will need to manually reference changes in the [github diff](https://github.com/overextended/es_extended/compare/58042fb6926769aeab35fe26fa98d568971ba0be...main).